 Who is eligible to apply?

 Each scholarship fund has specific eligibility criteria that were defined by the donor when the fund was established.
-Please read through the specific criteria to see if you are eligible for any of the scholarships.
+Students should read through the specific criteria to see if they are eligible for any of the scholarships and apply by the deadline.

 How do I apply?